Undergraduate Research Experience Placements (REPs)

 Applications are now open for our 2018 Research Experience Placement Scheme.
 Eligible undergraduates are invited to apply before Midnight 4th May for one of our three placements.

-Funding is available for three placements in 2018.
+Funding is available for two placements in 2019.

 Each REP project will receive: